I do a lot of soapboxing about how critical it is to maximize control over your time and attention.

 Join me on a little tangent so I can get around to explaining how I might actually be a candidate for working myself to death.

 I work very hard to automate my values, and that involves eliminating as many decisions as possible.
 Or, rather, I make the decision a single time and eliminate opportunities to have to make it again in the future.
 E.g. I don’t buy foods I don’t really want to be eating.
 That eliminates making a choice not to eat them later in the kitchen.
 I don’t have a smartphone.
 That eliminates the choice to constantly check in with dozens of apps, an inbox, message alerts, and text notifications.
 I do a six month weight lifting & cardio routine, so I don’t have to make any planning choices about my fitness.
 Ever.
 I participate in intermittent fasting.
 I don’t have to hem and haw about what and when to eat.
 Ever.
+I divide my income into spending categories.
+When the balance in those categories hits zero, I stop spending money on those things.
+That eliminates the need to make case-by-case spending decisions.

 Bye Bye Commitments